Chapter 4 Nonlinear Dynamics in One Dimension

 4.6 Harvesting and Catastrophic Collapse

 Let’s explore a darker application: what happens when we harvest a population governed by logistic growth?
-Suppose we remove individuals at a constant rate \(h\):
+Suppose we remove individuals at constant rate \(h\):

 \[\frac{dN}{dt} = rN\left(1 - \frac{N}{K}\right) - h\]